 The Indiana Standard Hazard Mitigation Plan (SHMP) seeks to examine the disasters that have impacted the state, identify high-risk communities and areas of vulnerability, and explore emerging threats.
 All of the assistance provided through federal and state funding has been, and will continue to be, granted to local and state agencies within the scope and guidance provided as required by federal, state, and local rules, laws, and regulations.

-In the past decade, Indiana has received 9 federal disaster declarations, which have impacted 87 of its 92 counties.
-The most recent disaster (DR-4363) was declared on May 4, 2018 after melting snow and heavy rain resulted in extensive floods in northwestern Indiana and along the Ohio River in southern Indiana after a severe winter storm resulted in the second highest calendar day snowfall for Indianapolis.
+From 2008 to 2019, Indiana received 9 federal disaster declarations, which have impacted 87 of its 92 counties.
+The last disaster natural disaster (DR-4363) was declared on May 4, 2018 after melting snow and heavy rain resulted in extensive floods in northwestern Indiana and along the Ohio River in southern Indiana after a severe winter storm resulted in the second highest calendar day snowfall for Indianapolis.
 Some areas had 4 to 7 inches of precipitation above normal in February.
 It was the wettest February on record in Evansville.